sushmasharma01/BrahmaCare/README.md

 # BrahmaCare
-A web application which connects doctor and patients over social media.
+A web application which connects doctor and patients over internet.